 - Engage in sustainable stewardship and community leadership as an institution through our use of products and technology, our practices and curriculum, our policies, and our philosophy as represented through institutional culture and leadership.
 (Sustainability)

-Glossary of Terms - the multiple meanings of the terms used in the Mission Statement are below:
+The multiple meanings of the terms used in the Mission Statement are below:

 - Inclusive - welcoming of a diverse group of students including but not limited to DSPS, EOPS, CalWORKS, International, Multicultural, varus Economic Backgrounds, Distance Education, and Lifelong Learners; all with varying skill levels and learning styles.